VascoPires/DelaDect/docs/source/examples/getting_started.rst

 The first step of any analysis in DelaDect is to create a specimen object.
 The specimen object serves as a container for all the relevant information about the analysis.
-The specimen is built by constructing a plain :class:`~deladect.specimen.Specimen`, calling :meth:`~deladect.specimen.Specimen.add_ply` for the 0-degree and 90-degree plies, and calling :meth:`~deladect.specimen.Specimen.add_interface` for their shared interface.
+The specimen is built by constructing a :class:`~deladect.specimen.Specimen` object and calling :meth:`~deladect.specimen.Specimen.add_ply` to add plies and calling :meth:`~deladect.specimen.Specimen.add_interface` for the interfaces.
+Here plies are associated with the crack detection and in which orientation the cracks are aligned and interfaces are associated with the delamination detection.
+For a diffuse-edge delamination detection, defining an interface is not mandatory, however it is mandatory for multi-interface delamination detection (see :doc:`delamination_multi_interface`).

 The example supplies the full frames together with explicit upper, middle, and lower regions:

 .. code-block:: python